-We use the population data from the 2000 and 1990 Decennial Census reported at the level of the Census Block.
-In urban areas, a Census Block is a city block or apartment building.
-For 2000, there are 7 million Census Blocks in the continental United States.
-Of those reporting any population, the area of the median Census Block for 2000 equaled .014 square miles, a tiny unit of land compared to a six-by-six square.
-The 95th percentile of block area equals 1.43 miles, still a small amount.
-The Census Bureau reports the longitude and latitude of a point within the boundaries of each Census Block and we use this point to map each block into a six-by-six square.
-Figure 2 illustrates the location of Census blocks in the vicinity of New York City.
-In this area, there can be a thousand or more blocks assigned to a particular square.
+We use the population data from the 2000 and 1990 decennial Census reported at the level of the census block.
+In urban areas, a census block is a city block or an apartment building.
+For 2000, there are 7 million census blocks in the continental United States.
+Of those reporting any population, the area of the median census block for 2000 equaled 0.014 square miles, a tiny unit of land compared to a six-by-six square.
+The ninety-fifth percentile of block area equals 1.43 miles, still a small amount.
+The Census Bureau reports the longitude and latitude of a point within the boundaries of each census block, and we use this point to map each block into a six-by-six square.
+Figure 3.2 illustrates the location of census blocks in the vicinity of New York City.
+In this area, a thousand or more blocks can be assigned to a particular square.

-There is a possibility of measurement error in the allocation of population to squares that we need to address.
-A block boundary might cross the boundaries of a six-by-six square and when this happens, someone living in the block on one side of the boundary can be mistakenly allocated to the six-by-six square on the other side.
+We need to address the possibility of measurement error in the allocation of population to squares.
+A block boundary might cross the boundaries of a six-by-six square, and when this happens, someone living in the block on one side of the boundary can be mistakenly allocated to the six-by-six square on the other side.
 Because blocks are typically very small, this issue is negligible, except in a few extreme cases.
 To get some sense of this issue, we determine for each of the 280 million people in the population what six-by-six square they are assigned to and the number of block groups assigned to the same six-by-six square.
-The first percentile of this statistic is 35 blocks.
-This means that all but 1 percent of the population live in six-by-six squares with at least 35 blocks assigned to them.
-Now 35 blocks will trace out a fairly clean square.
-The 5th percentile is 74 blocks, the 50th is 719, the 75th is 1609.
-We are confident that for 99 percent of the population our assignment is very good.
-We note that even in very rural areas, the Census typically defines blocks at a fine level of granularity.6
+The first percentile of this statistic is thirty-five blocks.
+This means that all but 1 percent of the population live in six-by-six squares with at least thirty-five blocks assigned to them.
+Now, thirty-five blocks will trace out a fairly clean square.
+The fifth percentile is 74 blocks, the fiftieth is 719, and the seventy-fifth is 1609.
+We are confident that for 99 percent of the population, our assignment is very good.
+We note that even in remote rural areas, the Census typically defines blocks at a fine level of granularity.